vitcool/neon-arcade/README.md

 A browser-based multi-game arcade platform featuring retro-style games with a modern neon aesthetic.

+## Disclaimer

+This project is intended for non-commercial, educational purposes only.
+All audio assets used in this project are royalty-free and are used solely for learning and demonstration purposes.
+This is a learning project to demonstrate web game development techniques and practices.

 ## Features

 - Multiple retro-style games (Platformer, Racer, Puzzle)